elnelson575/personal_site_2019/content/home/experience.md

   * Led development of briefings for senior agency executives, including data visualizations and analyses
   * Led new data management and documentation process which allowed for improved integration with agency partners
   * Scoped one-year and three-year plans for future development of model, including data management, additional analyses, and stakeholder integration plans
+  * Built and delivered trainings for groups of 15-30 people on topics including terrorist groups, tactics, and targets and the use of modeling and simulation
 """

 [[experience]]